Cystocele: Surgery

-After surgery, a woman is instructed to restrict her activities and monitor herself for signs of infection such as an elevated temperature, discharge with a foul odor and consistent pain.
-Clinicians may recommend that sneezing, coughing, and constipation are to be avoided.
-Splinting the abdomen while coughing provides support to an incised area and decreases pain on coughing.
+After surgery, a woman is instructed to restrict her activities and monitor herself for signs of infection such as an elevated temperature, discharge with a foul odor, and consistent pain.
+Clinicians may recommend that sneezing, coughing, and constipation be avoided.
+Splinting the abdomen while coughing supports an incised area and decreases pain with coughing.
 This is accomplished by applying gentle pressure to the surgical site for bracing during a cough.

 Recurrent surgery on the pelvic organs may not be due to a failure of the surgery to correct the cystocele.
-Subsequent surgeries can be directly or indirectly relating to the primary surgery.
+Subsequent surgeries can be directly or indirectly related to the primary surgery.
 Prolapse can occur at a different site in the vagina.
 Further surgery after the initial repair can be to treat complications of mesh displacement, pain, or bleeding.
-Further surgery may be needed to treat incontinence.
+Additional surgery may be needed to treat incontinence.

 One goal of surgical treatment is to restore the vagina and other pelvic organs to their anatomically normal positions.
-This may not be the outcome that is most important to the woman being treated who may only want relief of symptoms and an improvement in her quality of life.
-The International Urogynecological Association (IUGA) has recommended that the data collected regarding the success of cystocele and pelvic organ repairs include the presence or absence of symptoms, satisfaction and Quality of Life.
+This may not be the most important outcome to the treated woman, who may only want symptom relief and to improve her quality of life.
+The International Urogynecological Association (IUGA) has recommended that the data collected regarding cystocele and pelvic organ repair success include the presence or absence of symptoms, satisfaction, and Quality of Life.
 Other measures of a successful outcome should include perioperative data, such as operative time and hospital stay.
 Standardized Healthcare Quality of Life should be part of the measure of a successful resolution of cystocele.
-Data regarding short- and long-term complications is included in the recommendations of the IUGA to better assess the risk–benefit ratio of each procedure.
-Current investigations into the superiority of using biological grafting versus native tissue or surgical mesh indicates that using grafts provides better results.
+Data regarding short- and long-term complications is included in the IUGA's recommendations to assess the procedure's risk–benefit ratio more effectively.
+Current investigations into the superiority of using biological grafting versus native tissue or surgical mesh indicate that grafting provides better results.

 Epidemiology

-A large study found a rate of 29% over the lifetime of a woman.
+A large study found a rate of 29% over a woman's lifetime.
 Other studies indicate a recurrence rate as low as 3%.

 In the US, greater than 200,000 surgeries are performed each year for pelvic organ prolapse and 81% of these are to correct cystocele.
 Cystocele occurs most frequently compared to the prolapse of other pelvic organs and structure.
 Cystocele is found to be three times as common as vaginal vault prolapse and twice as often as posterior vaginal wall defects.
 The incidence of cystocele is around 9 per 100 women-years.
-The highest incidence of symptoms occurs between ages of 70 and 79 years.
+The highest incidence of symptoms occurs between the ages of 70 and 79 years.
 Based on population growth statistics, the number of women with prolapse will increase by a minimum of 46% by the year 2050 in the US.
 Surgery to correct prolapse after hysterectomy is 3.6 per 1,000 women-years.